keanucz/AdobeConnectDL/README.md

    Grab the binary from the releases page for your platform. ⬇️

-   I’ve embedded a copy of `ffmpeg` for most platforms, so you shouldn’t need to install any external dependencies.
+   I've embedded a copy of `MP4Box` for most platforms, so you shouldn't need to install any external dependencies.

+   > **macOS users:** See [Running on macOS](#-running-on-macos-unsigned-binary) below for instructions on running unsigned binaries.

 2. **Open the recordings list**